Use MetalLB with Oracle Cloud Native Environment

 LBPORT=$(kubectl get svc -o jsonpath="{.spec.ports[0].port}" echo-lb-service)

-3. Confirm the environment variables exist.
+3. Confirm the environment variables exist and value set.

 echo $LB